by Dr. Will Cole

 7. Hit the snooze button.

 Pass the peppers, hot sauce, and jalapenos: the hotter the better.
-Capsaicin, the chemical found in spicy foods is responsible for the burning sensation you feel after eating any of these fiery foods.
+Capsaicin, the chemical found in spicy peppers is responsible for that satisfying burning sensation on your tongue after a spicy meal.
 Your body recognizes this heat as pain and releases endorphins to help you cope until the intensity subsides.
+Bring on the salsa!

-The amino acid tyrosine found in protein sources like meat and fish is needed to make DOPA, which is then converted to dopamine in the body.
+The amino acid tyrosine found in protein sources like meat and fish helps your body make DOPA, which then converts to dopamine.
 Support the production of this neurotransmitter by including enough tyrosine-containing foods in your diet.
 This nutrient is particularly high in grass-fed beef, wild-caught salmon, and tuna as well as cage-free organic eggs.
-For those who are not big meat eaters, you can still get this in through seeds, nuts, and legumes.
+For those who are not big meat eaters, you can still get this through seeds, nuts, and legumes.

-If you’ve been putting off learning a new language, trying a new recipe, or perfecting a new song on the guitar – now is the time.
-Dopamine is associated with being rewarded, and when we learn something new and feel accomplished, dopamine is released, acting as motivation to keep moving forward with that new skill.
-When activities are too easy or too hard, we aren’t as satisfied, so make sure to pick activities that provide just enough of a challenge.
+If you’ve been putting off learning a new language, trying a new recipe, or perfecting a new song on the guitar, the time is now.
+Dopamine is associated with being rewarded, and when we learn something new and feel accomplished, dopamine is released, which makes you feel motivated and good about your new skill.
+This effect isn’t as pronounced when activities are too easy or too hard, so make sure to pick activities that provide just enough of a challenge.

 FDA Compliance: The information on this website has not been evaluated by the Food & Drug Administration or any other medical body.
 We do not aim to diagnose, treat, cure or prevent any illness or disease.
 Information is shared for educational purposes only.
 You must consult your doctor before acting on any content on this website, especially if you are pregnant, nursing, taking medication, or have a medical condition.